Yoga At Your Place

 What clothes do I wear to a yoga class?

 Wear something comfortable and stretchy, especially around the hips and shoulders.
-Remember you may heat up in the active part of the class, and cool down in the relaxation.
-So in Winter, its best to wear a warm jumper you can take on and off as you need to, and a pair of warm socks.
+Remember you may heat up in the active part of the class and cool down in the relaxation.
+So, in Winter, its best to wear a warm jumper you can take on and off as you need to, and a pair of warm socks.
 In Summer you may like to bring a small towel if you overheat and sweat a lot.

 Do I wear shoes in a yoga class?

 No, yoga is done in bare feet.
 We need to feel the soles of the feet and the toes in many yoga poses, as they are the basis of good posture and balance.
+Feeling through your feet can help you feel more 'grounded'.

 Should I eat before coming to class?

 It’s best to not eat for at least an hour before class, as you may experience discomfort with food on your stomach.
 If you are diabetic or need to eat frequently, then a small amount of food may be necessary.
-In these cases, it’s best not to do any upside down poses, or stretches which compress the stomach.
+In these cases, it’s best not to do any upside-down poses, or stretches which compress the stomach.

 Can I do yoga if I am sick?